AdityaSharma911/AdityaSharma911/README.md

 Hey Buddy!! 👋

 I am Aditya Sharma.
 I am a sophomere at Birla Institute of Technology and Science, Pilani.
 I love developing the web.
 And metaphorically, I am in search of a bird named 'John Doe'.
-- 🔭 I’m currently working on fixing bugs in open source projects like fossasia and arduino.
+- 🔭 I’m currently working on open source projects like fossasia and arduino.
 - 🌱 I’m currently learning JavaScript and Django
 - 📫 How to reach me: <br>
   Personal Website -  https://helloaditya.bss.design/ <br>